• Skip to primary navigation

 Using the same parchment-lined pan from the garbanzos, spread the broccoli out in a single layer.
 Drizzle evenly with the olive oil and sprinkle with the salt and several turns of ground black pepper.
 Then use your hands to toss the broccoli so it’s well coated.

-• Char.
-Place the broccoli in the preheated 450°F oven and cook until some of the pieces are starting to look charred (with dark brown/black areas), about 15 minutes.
-Remove the pan from the oven and use a spatula or kitchen tongs to flip all of the broccoli over and cook for another 15 minutes, or until all of it looks nicely charred.
+• Roast broccoli.
+Place the broccoli in the preheated 450°F oven and cook until some of the pieces are starting to look golden brown, about 15 minutes.
+Remove the pan from the oven and use a spatula or kitchen tongs to flip all of the broccoli over and cook for another 15 minutes, or until all of it looks nicely browned.

 Assemble